PX4/PX4-user_guide/en/debug/system_wide_replay.md

 For `ekf2` this is already the case with the default set of logged topics.

 It is important that all replayed topics contain only a single absolute timestamp, which is the automatically generated field `timestamp`.
-Should there be more timestamps, they must be relative with respect to the main timestamp.
+Should there be more timestamps, they must be relative to the main timestamp.
 For an example, see [SensorCombined.msg](https://github.com/PX4/PX4-Autopilot/blob/main/msg/SensorCombined.msg).
 Reasons for this are given below.